 - Because they don’t have to write or do exercises, they are able to use their English in a more natural, fluid way.

 - Many times new vocabulary or phrases come up that they didn’t previously know

 - They are learning about an aspect of youth culture in English speaking countries

 - They enjoy themselves and always site these days as their favorite activities

 - I can listen to some chill deep house on a Friday with the lights off in class

 If you want to be really nice, you can even allow them to make a “real” coffee shop Friday on one of the last days of the trimester, and bring snacks and drinks to share.

 Who grew up in the 90s???
 You know..the days of Rosa Frank everything, plastic pencil cases that split open whenever you so much as touched them, and BrainQuest?
 Well, another thing one of my favorite teachers used was whiteboards and dry erase markers.
 Now, whiteboards that are decent quality and not expensive in Spain are not easy to find.
 So what to do?

-This tool didn’t cost me a dime aside from the dry erase markers, because I used paper and the laminator at school, so it might be worth it to check prices of laminating versus buying one at a “Chinese shop”, but it will be worth your time and money.
+This tool didn’t cost me a dime aside from the dry erase markers, because I used paper and the laminator at school, so it might be worth it to check prices of laminating versus buying one at a “Chinese shop” (their words, not mine), but it will be worth your time and money.